Pinellas County, Florida: Languages

 As of 2010, 87.17% of all residents spoke English as their first language, while 5.56% spoke Spanish, 0.78% Vietnamese, 0.70% French, 0.65% Greek, 0.56% German, and 0.52% of the population spoke Serbo-Croatian as their mother language.
 In total, 12.83% of the population spoke languages other than English as their primary language.

-Government and politics
+Government

 The Board of County Commissioners governs all unincorporated areas of the county under the state's constitution, with the power to adopt ordinances, approve the county budget, set millages, and provide services.
 The county's municipalities, while governing their own affairs, may call upon the county for specialized services.
 The county administrator, appointed by and reporting to the Board, oversees most of the day-to-day operations of the county.

-As of 2020, The members of the Board of County Commissioners are as follows:
+As of 2025, The members of the Board are as follows: